hgmnz/flyinghopmachine/source/_posts/2015-09-12-brew-day-featured-creatures-ipa.markdown

 First signs of activity in fermentation.
 Creamy pellicle starting to form.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/hgmnz/20931173954/in/datetaken/" title="Untitled"><img src="https://farm6.staticflickr.com/5702/20931173954_670b1419ab_z.jpg" width="640" height="480" alt="Untitled"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

+#### October 10, 2015

+Took a sample for gravity reading and taste.
+Gravity is at 1.008.

+Both taste and aroma are very fruity.
+Somewhat dissapointed in lack of bitterness, although it was definitely a delicious beer.
+Let's see how it continues to evolve as it dries out even more.